What is the best OTC for Hemorrhoids?

 -

-Docusate sodium is a stool softener that helps draw water into the stool, making it softer and easier to pass.
+Help draw water into stool, making it softer and easier to pass, reducing straining—the main cause of hemorrhoid flare-ups.

 Pharmacist Tips